How to Embed YouTube as an Audio Player

 <div data-video="VIDEO_ID" data-autoplay="0" data-loop="1" id="youtube-audio"></div> <script src="https://www.youtube.com/iframe_api"></script> <script src="https://cdn.rawgit.com/labnol/files/master/yt.js"></script>

 There are few other configuration parameters that you can change depending on requirements.
 For instance, if you set data-autoplay to 1, the audio will begin playing immediately on page load.
 Likewise, set data-loop to 1 and the audio will play continuously in a never-ending loop until manually stopped.

-This internally renders the YouTube player using the IFRAME player and should therefore work on both desktop (Flash) and mobile (HTML5) browsers.
+This internally renders the YouTube video using the IFRAME player and would thus work on both desktop and mobile browsers.

 Here’s the annotated version of the source code.
 It can be extended to embed YouTube playlists, the default playback volume can be changed or you even embed a part of the video.